mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-and economic importance is very small compared to that of the mainworld with its hundreds of millions of people and the vast trading centre that is the Highport.
+and economic importance is very small compared to that of the mainworld with its hundreds of millions of people and the vast trading center that is the Highport.

 There is a sizable Scout base at Regina, co–located with the main Highport.
 Its main function is to serve the Express Boat network but